 There is no single law protecting the rights of employees while they are off work.
-Instead, other areas of the law, such as discrimination, drug testing, and harassment laws, protect an employee's off-duty conduct.
+Instead, other areas of the law, such as discrimination, drug testing, and harassment laws, protect an employee’s off-duty conduct.
 Therefore, each different off-duty conduct issue must be looked at carefully.
 This page provides answers to many common questions about off-duty conduct, but for issues with off-duty conduct it is always advisable to have a local attorney look at your case.
-To learn more about your rights with respect to off-duty conduct, read below:
+Read below to learn more about your rights with respect to off-duty conduct.

 Most of the companies implementing anti-smoking policies are giving their employees time to quit smoking, and are supporting their efforts by sponsoring programs and paying for aids to quit smoking, such as medication, nicotine gum, and patches.
 If you value your job and truly want to quit smoking, you may want to take advantage of these additional incentives, or you may want to look for a new job without such restrictive policies.